 - We almost forgot the funeral benefit.
-Basically this is an advance of R50, 000 of your life cover and pays out within 24 hours of them receiving all the documents.
+Basically, this is an advance of R50,000 of your life cover and pays out within 24 hours of them receiving all the documents.

 When would they ever reject your claim?

-- The number one reason is because you’re not telling them the whole truth.
+- The number one reason is that you’re not telling them the whole truth.
 This holds true with all life insurance companies.
 But it’s especially important with direct life insurance companies.
 Remember they offered life insurance with no medical investigations whatsoever.
 Expect them to do so once there’s a claim.

 Suicide within the first 24 months